liferay/headlessapis.wedeploy.io/content/docs/general/initial-navigation.md

 }
 ```

-The template URLs for managing collections such as Organization or Roles can be
+The URLs for managing collections such as Organization or Roles can be
 found inside the section `_links` with the keys `organization` or `roles`.
-(These keys are our API and they will never change).
+(These keys are our API and they do not change).

-These URLs allow us to build URLs that can always be used to obtain the entities (`GET` method).
+These URLs allow us to obtain the entities (`GET` method).

-Navigating through a collection of entities, the link to each entity can be found with the rel `self`.
+When navigating through a collection of entities, the link to each entity can be found with the rel `self`.